-- .1 These guidelines require that the following conditions be respected: - .1 The respect for safety in the performance of work shall be a condition of the Contract. - .2 The Contractor shall be responsible for enforcing and respecting safety rules in the performance of all work covered by the Contract. - .3 It is the Contractor's responsibility to quickly solve any problems related to health and safety at the work site. - .4 No task, regardless of its urgency, shall be performed unless it can be done in complete safety.

-.3 Contractor's Responsibility

-- .1 Contractors taking part in CN projects shall: - .1 Take all reasonable steps necessary to ensure the protection of employees, customers, subcontractors, property and the public. - .2 Conduct regular work site inspections and act promptly in all situations where there is a risk to safety, health or the environment. - .3 Investigate all accidents and incidents having caused or risked causing losses or injury, in order to identify the cause or causes, and immediately take the appropriate corrective action to prevent their recurrence. - .4 Take all necessary steps to ensure that employees and all persons admitted to the work site and who are under the Contractor's control or who are present at the Contractor's request comply with these safety guidelines and with all codes, regulations, safety programs and other instructions in effect.
+- .1 These guidelines require that the following conditions be respected: - .1 The respect for safety in the performance of work shall be a condition of the contract. - .2 The Contractor shall be responsible for enforcing and respecting safety rules in the performance of all work covered by the contract. - .3 It is the Contractor's responsibility to quickly solve any problems related to health and safety at the work site. - .4 No task, regardless of its urgency, shall be performed unless it can be done in complete safety. - .3 Contractor's Responsibility - .1 Contractors taking part in CN projects shall: - .1 Take all reasonable steps necessary to ensure the protection of employees, customers, subcontractors, property, and the public. - .2 Conduct regular work site inspections and act promptly in all situations where there is a risk to safety, health, or the environment. - .3 Investigate all accidents and incidents having caused or risked causing losses or injury, in order to identify the cause or causes, and immediately take the appropriate corrective action to prevent their recurrence. - .4 Take all necessary steps to ensure that employees and all persons admitted to the work site and who are under the Contractor's control or who are present at the Contractor's request comply with these safety guidelines and with all codes, regulations, safety programs, and other instructions in effect. - .5 Give employees proper training so that they can perform their work safely. - .6 Provide and maintain in good condition all personal and collective protection devices for employees and/or any other safety devices required by CN for the performance of the work. - .4 Site Set-up program and those of subcontractors before any activity begins at the site.
+Authority to commence work will be authorized only once this step has been completed.